 This is certainly not someone you want to try to work into your schedule, no matter their experience and skill level.

-Asking a candidate how she defines ‘team player’ can help you gauge how she might fit in with your current employees.
-It can also help you see if she is willing to pitch in and help even if a task is outside her normal job description.
+Asking a candidate how they define “team player” can help you gauge how they might fit in with your current employees.
+It can also help you see if they are willing to pitch in and help even if a task is outside their normal job description.

 Customers can be difficult.
 It’s just a part of the restaurant industry.
 So when you ask the candidate this question, you’re more than likely to get an answer.

-If they don’t have an answer, she probably just applied on a whim.
-If she does have an answer, she’s obviously done some research or has first-hand knowledge of your business.
+If they don’t have an answer, they probably just applied on a whim.
+If they do have an answer, they’ve obviously done some research or have first-hand knowledge of your business.